IRS Forms

 Part II, Per‑CFC Summary

-Part II summarizes the CFC‑level items that fed Part I. List each CFC, its EIN or reference ID, and your pro rata shares of tested income or loss, QBAI, and tested interest.
-This section becomes your audit‑ready trail that ties 8992 to 5471.
+Part II of Form 8992 is the GILTI calculation itself: it carries Net CFC Tested Income from Part I, computes Net DTIR, and produces GILTI on line 5.
+The per-CFC detail (each CFC's EIN or reference ID and your pro rata shares of tested income or loss, QBAI, and tested interest) lives on Schedule A line 1, columns (a) through (j), which becomes your audit-ready trail that ties 8992 to 5471.

 Schedule A For Standalone Filers